Wolf480pl/wolf480pl.github.com/_posts/2016-04-03-adventures-installing-firefox-sync.md

 The official way of installing Sync server is to install a few dependencies, clone the repo, and run `make build` in it. `make build` sets up a python virtualenv in the `./local` directory, and does `setup.py develop`, which half-builds the package and egg-links it into site-packages inside the virtualenv.
 Then to start the server, you run gunicorn from within the virtualenv, and give it the `syncserver.ini` file laying in the main directory of the repo.

 I wanted to put the whole virtualenv and the syncserver code in some `root:root` owned, `og-w` place.
 The right place for things that are contained in a single directory, and contain mixed platform-dependend and platform-independent files, is `/opt`.
 I also didn't want all the stuff like `MANIFEST.in`, `setup.py`, `README.md` and `.git` to go in there, as it's useless at runtime.
-To achieve this, I applied made a patch to `Makefile` that looks like this:
+To achieve this, I made a patch to `Makefile` which looks like this:

 ```diff
 diff --git a/Makefile b/Makefile